Trust board members

+The Trust board comprises of six Non-Executive Directors, a Chairman and six Executive Directors (senior staff of the hospital), including the Chief Executive.
+Collectively they take corporate responsibility for the strategic development and actions of GOSH.
 The Trust Board meets eight times a year – six times for formal meetings and twice for strategic meetings to review past performance and discuss future plans.

 Sir Michael Rake, Chairman

 Matthew Shaw, Chief Executive

 Matthew Shaw was previously the Trust's Medical Director and joined GOSH in March 2018.

 Matthew is a highly experienced clinical leader.
 He is a practising orthopaedic surgeon and has been Clinical Director of the spinal unit at the Royal National Orthopaedic Hospital (RNOH) for the last seven years.
 He was also the Medical Director and Deputy Chief Executive of the RNOH for five years.
 Matthew has recently been working as Medical Director for Health Provision in BUPA UK.

 Mr Akhter Mateen has an MBA in Finance and holds a non-executive director position at a multi-national company and is also a director of a not-for-profit foundation.